MHM-lab/MHM-lab.github.io/_pages/join_us.md

 All currently available PhD positions are listed here.

 ## Internship opportunities
 We always welcome motivated and interested students.
+Just get in touch!